Minimizing Visible Edges in Polyhedra: Proof of

 For example, if $\mathcal P$ is a regular tetrahedron and $p$ is a point in the exterior of $\mathcal P$ near the center of a face $F$, then $\mathcal V_{\mathcal P,p}$ consists of the three edges of $F$ plus three degenerate segments coinciding with the three vertices of $F$ (each of these corresponds to an edge of $\mathcal P$ that is hidden behind $F$, only one of its endpoints being visible to $p$).

 \begin{lemma} $\mathcal V_{\mathcal P,p}$ consists of at least six segments. \end{lemma} \begin{proof} Let $S$ be the unit sphere centered at $p$, and let us orthographically project all the segments in $\mathcal V_{\mathcal P,p}$ onto $S$; \cref{fig:1:2} shows an example of an orthographic projection.
 The projection of each segment $s\in \mathcal V_{\mathcal P,p}$ is an arc $a_s$ of a great circle of $S$; let $\mathcal A$ be the collection of these arcs.
 Note that $\mathcal A$ is a noncrossing arrangement of arcs, some of which may be degenerate, i.e., single points.
 Each nondegenerate arc of $\mathcal A$ has two endpoints, each of which lies on at least one other arc of $\mathcal A$.
-Each arc in $\mathcal A$ is the projection of a line segment, hence it is shorter than a semicircle; every face of the arrangement is the projection of a polygon in $\mathbb{R}^3$, hence it is contained in a hemisphere.
-Therefore, any two arcs in $\mathcal{A}$ intersect in at most one point; in other words, $\mathcal{A}$ does not contain any \emph{lens}. \cref{fig:6edge:1} depicts (a plane drawing of) an arrangement $\mathcal A$, where the dashed line represents a degenerate arc, which originates from an edge of $\mathcal P$ that is hidden behind a face, except for an endpoint.
+Each arc in $\mathcal A$ is the projection of a line segment, hence it is shorter than a great semicircle; every face of the arrangement is the projection of a polygon in $\mathbb{R}^3$, hence it is contained in a hemisphere.
+Therefore, any two arcs in $\mathcal{A}$ intersect in at most one point; in other words, $\mathcal{A}$ does not contain any \emph{lens}, intended as a pair of internally disjoint curves that share more than one point. \cref{fig:6edge:1} depicts (a plane drawing of) an arrangement $\mathcal A$, where the dashed line represents a degenerate arc, which originates from an edge of $\mathcal P$ that is hidden behind a face, except for an endpoint.

 Let us transform $\mathcal A$ as follows.
-First, we successively extend each degenerate arc in $\mathcal A$ (which, we recall, coincides with the projection of a vertex of $\mathcal P$ onto $S$) along a great circle until it hits a another arc of $\mathcal A$.
+First, we successively extend each degenerate arc in $\mathcal A$ (which, we recall, coincides with the projection of a vertex of $\mathcal P$ onto $S$) along a great circle until it hits another arc of $\mathcal A$.
 Since the extended arcs each lie in some face of the initial arrangement, they are each shorter than a semicircle, which in turn implies that no lens is created.
 After this step, $\mathcal{A}$ is an arrangement of pairwise noncrossing nondegenerate arcs without lenses.

 We further modify the arrangement $\mathcal{A}$ to an arrangement $\mathcal{A}'$ as follows.
 (The arcs in $\mathcal{A}'$ are not necessarily arcs of great circles).
 For each endpoint $v$ of an arc in $\mathcal A$ that does not lie in the relative interior of any arc of $\mathcal A$, we do the following.
 Let $a_1, a_2, \dots, a_k$ be the arcs incident to $v$, taken in clockwise or counterclockwise order.
 By construction, $v$ is either the projection of a vertex of $\mathcal P$, or the endpoint of an arc that has been extended.
 In both cases, we have $k\geq 3$.
 Now deform $a_1$, $a_2$, \dots, $a_k$ in a small neighborhood of $v$ so that the endpoint of $a_i$ is re-routed to the interior of $a_{i+1}$, for all $1\leq i\leq k$, where indices are taken modulo $k$.
 This operation can be done without creating crossings or lenses (since $k\geq 3$).